codyloyd/minotaur/docs/tutorial/README.md

 ## Project setup

-Tiny-game is intended to be used with modern JavaScript build-tools, you can get as far into setting up your environment as you want, but for the purposes of this tut we're going to keep things pretty basic.
+Tiny-game is intended to be used with modern JavaScript build-tools.
+You can get as far into setting up your environment as you want, but for this tutorial, we're going to keep things pretty basic.

 We'll be using webpack to build our project and "http-server" to serve it so we can view it in the browser.
 If you know what you're doing, feel free to use any other combination of bundler and server.